Cell and Gene Therapy

 • In closed vials, flasks and bags

-Transient transfection performance is sensitive to transfection complex size.
-When the optimal size window is narrow, small shifts during mixing can lead to variability, repeat work, and yield loss.
+When the optimal complex size window is narrow, small shifts during mixing, resting time, or transfer can lead to variability, repeat work, and yield loss – yet size drift during complex formation often goes unnoticed.

 Top 5 challenges